aerohstudios/oauth2cli/README.md

 pip install oauth2cli
 ```

-**Please Note:** `oauth2cli` runs a temporary local redirect server to capture authorization `code`, to generate `access_token`.
+**Please Note:** `oauth2cli` runs a temporary local web server for hosting `redirect_uri` to capture authorization `code`, to generate `access_token`.
 To use this feature, you will have to modify `redirect_uri` to http://localhost:62884 for your application on the OAuth 2.0 server.
-You are not able to make this change then please [create a issue](https://github.com/aerohstudios/oauth2cli/issues).
+If you can't change the `redirect_uri` on the OAuth 2.0 server, or if your OAuth 2.0 doesn't allow localhost or non-SSL `redirect_uri`, then you should use the `--redirect_uri` option for `oauth2cli`.
+When you use `--redirect_uri` option, you will be able to manually copy authorization `code` from web browser and paste it on the command line to retrieve `access_token`.

 ## Screenshots